Update 2019 for Armstrong Clark Wood Stain Reviews

 Armstrong Clark Stain Scores (1-10)

 – The initial appearance of Armstrong Clark was a rich deep finish with naturally enhanced wood grain showing through the semi-solid formula.
 Our choice of the Cedar Semi-Transparent color had a rich cedar tone.

 Preventing UV Graying at 2 Year Mark: 8

-– Upon our 2-year inspection, Armstrong Clark Wood Deck Stain produced above average UV resistance.
+– Upon our 2-year inspection, Armstrong Clark Wood Deck Stain produced above-average UV resistance.
 Being a semi-transparent Cedar color we projected better than average UV shielding and it did not disappoint.
 It would seem to us that the transparent colors would deliver slightly less UV shielding due to less pigment in the formula, while the semi-solid colors of the AC would have slightly better UV protection when in full sun.

 Wear/Tear and Peeling: 9

 – No peeling was detected at the 2-year point.
-There was slight wearing on the high traffic areas, around the furniture, and on the stairs.
+There was a slight wearing on the high traffic areas, around the furniture, and on the stairs.

 Cost Per Square Foot: 9

 – Armstrong Clark Deck Stain can be purchased for $38.99-$45.99 depending on the opacity of the formula.
 In our test experience, Armstrong Clark had one of the best spread rates of any stain.
 We used a total of 3.5 gallons on our 600 square foot deck applied in one coat.